 - Solution: It’s never too late to quit.
 Check out these great tips to become tobacco-free.

 - Eating right can be challenging in the field.
 But not eating enough food or the right foods can cause vitamin and mineral deficiencies that reduce your ability to fight oral infections.

-- Solution: Although MREs can’t replicate the tastes of a home cooked meal, they’re nutritionally balanced to prevent vitamin and mineral deficiencies.
-Eat a variety of MREs and eat as many of the components as you can to make sure you get all the nutrients they provide
+- Solution: Although MREs can’t replicate the tastes of a home-cooked meal, they’re nutritionally balanced to prevent vitamin and mineral deficiencies.
+Eat a variety of MREs and as many of the components as you can to make sure you get all the nutrients they provide.

-- Too much stress can adversely affect many aspects of performance and overall health, including dental health.
+- Too much stress can adversely affect your performance and overall health, including dental health.
 Stress can cause dry mouth and sore, inflamed gums.

 The condition known as “dental caries” is the most common and chronic childhood illness, but you can help your child avoid it.
 Bacteria that build up on your children’s teeth and produce acid can destroy enamel and dentin, leading to decay, infection, and cavities.
 Thankfully, there are a few simple ways to prevent this.

 - If your young child uses bottles, make sure you put your child to sleep without a bottle.